zealot2z/focal_plane_scripts/README.md

 convertElAz.py: Converts RA and DEC of a star into azimuth and elevation.

 convertEquitorial.py: Converts a given El and Az of a star into RA and DEC.
 Meant to see how the calculated offset coordinates of a star compare to its true RA and DEC.
+Option for either individual input (commented) or processing bulk amounts of coordinates.
+Timestamps, Elevation, and Azimuth must be provided from data into their respective arrays.

 fits.py: Converts .png into .fits for some generic background noise removal script. ##NEEDS WORK